02.07.2012 - 15:12 ( Sist oppdatert 30.06.2013 - 23:45 )

 After a brilliant season in 2007, Brann had a lot to live up to in the following season.
 But after 15 league rounds Brann were eleven points behind Stabæk, and the fans and media became restless.
 Previous season's top scorer Thorstein Helstad was sold to french side Le Mans during the summer transfer window, and Brann never could not recover.
 A brilliant chance for the group stage of the Champions League slipped away against Marseille, and in the next eleven league rounds Brann were only able to win 13 points, ending the season as number eight.
 Branns most successful head coach ever, Mons Ivar Mjelde, resigned at the end of the season.

-Before the 2009-season, Brann signed head-coach Steinar Nilsen.
+Before the 2009-season, Brann signed head-coach Steinar Nilsen (pictured right, below).
 His first season at the helm was of the mediocre type, with Brann ending the season as number five in the league, and losing to Odd Grenland in the quarter final of the Norwegian cup.
 Nilsen's second year ended in May after losing 0-1 to third division side Fyllingen in the domestic cup.
-Nilsen left, and assistant coach Rune Skarsfjord took over.
+Nilsen left, and assistant coach Rune Skarsfjord (pictured left, below) took over.

 With Skarsfjord Brann avoided relegation, but 13th place was dissappointing for the fans and the club.
 Stars like Jan Gunnar Solli, Eirik Bakke and Petter Vaagan moen left the club as Bosman players after the season, and Brann startet to biuld a new squad.

 In January 2011 Norway international Erik Huseklepp left Brann for Italian club AS Bari.
 He was replaced by Bentley from Odd Grenland.
 New names like Kim Ojo, Carl-Erik Torp, Lars Grorud, Fredrik Haugen and Piotr Leciejewski joined Brann.
-The team surprised by taking the fouth place in the Tippeligaen.
-They also qualified for the Cup Final, loosing 2-1 til rivals Aalesund.
+The team surprised both media experts and fans by taking the fouth place in the Tippeligaen.
+They also qualified for the Cup Final, losing 2-1 against Aalesund.